eulerfan/Russian_twitter_trolls/russian_trolls.md

 THIS Project

-In this Document, the russian troll data set and a sentiment data set that was pre 2014 was used for analysis.
+In this mark down, the russian troll data set and a sentiment data set that was pre 2014 was used for analysis.
 The Russian troll accounts were from September 2014 until September 2017.
 So I found tweets that were produced from April to May 2009.
 Therefore, camparisons of troll and non-troll data could be made.

 ``` r
 library(ROCR)